PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 With the final and most accurate implementation of the algorithm being able to handle requests at an acceptable rate, it became clear that response times were rising exponentially with an increasing number of clients, which would not be acceptable in a scaling production environment.
+Due to this performance issue laying with SQL Server, horizontal scaling would end up being a too expensive solution.
+After tests were done using NetTopologySuite in the
-After tests were done using NetTopologySuite in the ASP.NET Core backend, which proved to be much more efficient at handling the necessary calculations, it was decided to abandon the optimization of the database based algorithm.
+ASP.NET Core backend, which proved to be much more efficient at handling the necessary calculations, it was decided to abandon the optimization of the database based algorithm.